 September Twenty-ninth: the beginning of the agricultural year.

-New Year's Day: Based on Roman custom, January 1st retained this name through the middle ages even though the date of the church year did not officially change until March 25th (see below).
-The Roman custom of gift giving was observed on New Year's Day in the middle ages as one of the 12 days of Christmas (today this has shifted to Christmas day).
-Romans had exchanged strenae, called étrennes by the French, hoguinane by the Normans and handsels by the English, a term also used in Scotland,1 where hogmanay first meant a gift made to the poor or to children at the New Year.3
+New Year's Day: Based on Roman custom, January 1st retained this name through the middle ages even though the date of the church year did not officially change until March 25th.
+The Roman custom of gift giving was observed on New Year's as one of the 12 days of Christmas (starting Christmas day).
+Romans had exchanged strenae, (French étrennes, Norman hoguinane, English handsels).
+In Scotland, hogmanay first meant a gift made to the poor or to children at the New Year.
+In the 13th century Henry III was criticized for extorting New Year gifts.
+New Year's Day festivities, including "handsels", are described in the 14th C. poem, Sir Gawain and the Green Knight:

 While New Year was so fresh that it was newly come,